-It should be understood that a fertiliser with a NPK of 10:10:10 is the same as a fertiliser with a NPK of 20:20:20.
-It is not half as strong if mixed to the manufacturers recommended dose; but it does require twice as much fertiliser to be used to reach the recommended dosage strength.
+It should be understood that a fertiliser with an NPK of 10:10:10 is the same as a fertiliser with an NPK of 20:20:20.
+It is not half as strong if mixed to the manufacturers recommended dose, but it does require twice as much fertiliser to be used to reach the recommended dosage strength.
 Fertilisers are produced to promote optimum levels of growth in a plant and the manufacturers recommended dosage should be followed to achieve the best NPK level available for your bonsai.

 The essential fertiliser for bonsai is one that is balanced ; that is to say has equal balance of Nitrogen, Phosphorous and Potassium.
 There are two other combinations that are useful (though not absolutely essential) to successful bonsai feeding, these should be applied as an alternative to a balanced feed NOT as an additional feed.

-A fertiliser high in Nitrogen (for instance 25:15:15) is often applied to many species (particularly when in training) during the Spring, the higher proportion of Nitrogen encourages stronger leaf and shoot growth and can encourage faster growth.
+A fertiliser high in Nitrogen (for instance 25:15:15) is often applied to many species (particularly when in training) during the spring, the higher proportion of Nitrogen encourages stronger leaf and shoot growth.
 It should not however be fed throughout the growing season as this would eventually result in too lush green growth with long internodes.